Pomilon/Pome/docs/04-functions.md

 ## Defining Functions

-Use the `fun fills` keyword to define a function:
+Use the `fun` keyword to define a function:

 ```pome
 fun greet(name) {